Bluestuff NDX is a high friction sport and race material that now has R90 approval on some fitments for the EU.

 However, being a track focused material, customers may experience a noticeable increase in both brake dust and brake noise.
 As is often the case with friction materials, an increase in ultimate performance is often met by an increase in noise and dust.

 For customers seeking the ultimate road/track pad with even greater levels of performance, check out EBC’s range of EBC Orangestuff grade full race pads which deliver faster bed in and higher temperature fade resistance.

-For longer race uses see the new range of EBC Orangestuff grade full race pads which deliver faster bed in and higher temperature thresholds.
-As with all brake pads selection involves a trade off with life and disc/rotor wear and EBC have chosen with both the Bluestuff and Orange grade race pads to offer a pad that is the replaceable item rather than the disc or rotor.
-You will find that the EBC product is far kinder to to your brake discs than comparable granite like semi metallics which may last longer but take your rotors with them.
+As with all brake pads, selection involves a trade off with life and disc/rotor wear and EBC have chosen with both the Bluestuff and Orangestuff grade race pads to offer a pad that is the replaceable item rather than the disc or rotor.
+EBC’s track and race materials are exceptionally kind on brake discs, making them especially desirable for modern performance cars that feature complex and hugely expensive 2-piece brake disc systems from the factory.
+Customers report that EBC track and race pads are far kinder to brake discs than comparable granite like semi-metallic pads, which may last longer but take the rotors with them.

 The NDX pad material is bonded to the steel backing plates using multiple high strength interlock holes and a unique chemical interlayer which raises shear and bond strength by a factor of five and prevents pad to plate separation.
 The pads are then baked and ground and feature high volume Vee grooves to catch the inevitable large amount of debris from track use.

 Target use is all types of fast and heavier cars in performance and race driving with much enhanced lifetime over our previous Yellowstuff grade pads.

 The EBC chemical interlayer system is used on Bluestuff NDX range pads which being a harder material and for heavy duty race applications require that extra security of bond strength.
 The effect of the interlayer is to triple shear strength of a common organic brake pad over non interlayer versions.